-Our 2018 event will be held Sunday, August 10-12 from 11:00 am -Dusk at the Kelley Country Creamery.
-This is our first year planting the sunflowers and we are still learning about the plants and their growth.
+Our 2023 season will begin Monday, July 24, 2023-Sunday, August 6, 2023, please watch our Facebook and/or website for the latest updates.
 We planted our sunflowers hoping that they will be in peak bloom for the event.
 Since sunflower growing is at the mercy of the weather, the exact time of peak bloom is unpredictable and may be earlier or later than our estimated event dates.
-Please check the Sunflower Status before your visit.
-The peak bloom lasts for about a week to ten days.
+Please check the Sunflower Status on our website and on our Facebook page before your visit.
+(920-923-1715).
+The peak bloom lasts for about two weeks.

 Parking is available at the Kelley Country Creamery and the overflow fields next to the Creamery.

-There is no admission fee to visit the sunflower field.
+There is a suggested admission fee of $3 per person to enter the Sunflower field.

-Bouquets are available under the tent.
+Bouquets are available at our Sunflower Shack.
 Suggested $10 cash donation for a bouquet of 5 sunflowers, 100% of the donations will go to the Old Glory Honor Flight.
 We have friendly volunteers that will select as many bouquets as you’d like and put them in a bag for you.
 Sunflower bouquets are available on a first come first serve basis, subject to availability.
 We do not accept reservations or hold sunflower bouquets.